 As you read this list, you'll undoubtedly find some of your favorites and perhaps a handful you've heard of but haven't seen.
 I wanted to limit the list only to musicals that also had movies made of them, but in the end we didn't have to because the best musicals all have movies now.
 I just wanted to make sure you could view them immediately if interested.

-If you enjoy these discussions, you'll appreciate our list of the best movies about music and best movie documentaries as well.
+If you enjoy these discussions, you'll appreciate our list of the best movies about music and best music documentaries as well.
 While both of those include music and even performances, none do it quite as well as the full-blown musical.
 So without further ado, here's the list of the best musicals of all time...

 Don't be fooled by the amount of people who like this musical.
 This 1975 musical is a comedy horror film that's not remotely family-friendly even by today's crazy standards.
 It's kind of like a Frankenstein story and could even be compared to Little Shop of Horrors (below) to some degree.
 But it's more focused on the seedy underworld of nastiness out there.